ropensci/roweb3/content/blog/2022-02-XX-pkgcheck-action/index.md

   - Jacob Wujciak-Jens
   - Mark Padgham
 featured: false
+description: |
+  All packages submitted for peer-review with rOpenSci's are checked by our
+  {pkgcheck} package.
-description: 'All packages submitted for peer-review with rOpenSci's are checked by our {pkgcheck} package.
-This post describes a new GitHub action which can be used to run {pkgcheck}.'
+  This post describes a new GitHub action which can be used to run {pkgcheck}.
 tags:
   - ropensci-review-bot
   - pkgcheck